andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ## Motivation

-Benjamin Franklin coined the phrase "time is money" and this phrase is still true today.
+Benjamin Franklin coined the phrase "time is money" which is still true today.
 Web performance directly impacts key business metrics such as bounce rates, engagement, conversions, page views, satisfaction, and revenue \[[1](https://developer.mozilla.org/en-US/docs/Learn/Performance/why_web_performance#improve_conversion_rates), [2](https://wpostats.com/)\].

 Google reported that a half-second delay in page load time can result in a 20% drop in traffic \[[1](http://glinden.blogspot.com/2006/11/marissa-mayer-at-web-20.html)\].
 A study by Renault shows that it is worth optimizing until the largest contentful paint (LCP) reaches below one second \[[1](https://web.dev/renault/)\].

-Walmart saw a 2% increase in conversion rate for every one second improvement in page load time \[[1](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates), [2](https://www.slideshare.net/devonauerswald/walmart-pagespeedslide)\].
+Walmart saw a 2% increase in conversion rate for every one-second improvement in page load time \[[1](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates), [2](https://www.slideshare.net/devonauerswald/walmart-pagespeedslide)\].
 Similarly, Mobify reports a 1.11% increase in conversion for each 100ms improvement \[[1](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates)\].

 Slow websites surpass attention spans and break the flow state.
 This negatively impacts the user experience and perception of time \[[1](https://www.smashingmagazine.com/2015/09/why-performance-matters-the-perception-of-time/)\].